Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots

 However, this does not imply that top scores are reached faster.
 To develop human-like movements one may need to sacrifice Sample-Efficiency to some extent.

 Even with all this, there's no $100\%$ guarantee that there will be absence of developmental defects.
 In our world, external obstacles often play an additional regulatory role.
 Following the logic of gradual human learning, we recommend starting training without obstacles, then gradually increasing the difficulty, filling a new Fading Replay Buffer with new exploratory data.
-While, for continuous learning with terminal cases to prevent overflow, we recommend subtracting a small value of $\epsilon$ from the "done=1.0" feature, and then shifting it by 2 positions.
-This will ensure that after the second cycle, the terminal transition disappears unable to pass the next "done equals 1.0" check.
-We also recommend reducing the learning rate ($\alpha_{lr}=1\mathrm{e}{-5}$) for continuous learning.